2 Help Resources Available

 Get Impressions From Google Analytics

-A lot of people want to include the Google Analytics clicks and impressions metrics in their reports, and are frustrated when they see most reporting tools do not offer those metrics.
-The reason is that they don’t actually come from Google Analytics — they come from Google Search Console, and that uses a separate API.
+A lot of people want to include the clicks and impressions metrics in their Google Analytics reports, and are frustrated when they see most reporting tools do not offer those metrics.
+That is because they don’t actually come from Google Analytics — they come from Google Search Console, and that uses a separate API.

 More